machaelsonic/cv/cv_en.md

   + Optical coupling isolation, protecting equipments and persons
   + Responsible for the overall protocol design, circuit design, firmware development, PC software development

-* Producting test platform: BL SysGear**
+* **Production test platform: BL SysGear**
-  + Used for bach processing production testing, running a full set of test process including burn programming, circuit function tesging, communication performance verify, label printing in one-key operation.
+  + Used for batch processing production testing, running a full set of test process including burn programming, circuit function testing, communication performance verify, label printing in one-key operation.
-  + Greatly improved the production efficiency, shortened test time for each module from the original 90 secs to 15 secs, and completely eliminated mistakes caused by human operations.
+  + Greatly improved the production efficiency, shortened test time for each module from the original 90s to 15s, and completely eliminated mistakes caused by human operations.
   + Has been used in mass production in smart meters, street lamp control communication module components.
   + Responsible for function definition, schematic design, firmware development.